helm/helm-www/content/en/docs/chart_best_practices/conventions.md

 aws-cluster-autoscaler
 ```

-Neither uppercase letters nor underscores should be used in chart names.
+Neither uppercase letters nor underscores can be used in chart names.
 Dots
 should not be used in chart names.

 The directory that contains a chart MUST have the same name as the chart.
 Thus,